 Treatment of Alcohol Neuropathy

-Obtaining from alcohol consumption will be the pain doctor’s first course of treatment.
-Whether it’s through counseling, Alcoholic’s Anonymous meetings, or in-house psychological evaluations, kicking the habit is the first step.
+Stopping alcohol consumption will be the pain doctor’s first course of treatment.
+Whether it’s through counseling, Alcoholics Anonymous meetings, or in-house psychological evaluations, kicking the habit is the first step.
 This will be the toughest step for anyone living with alcohol neuropathy.

 Physical therapy is usually called for in cases of alcohol neuropathy due to the great damage that has been done to the nerves.
 Since motor loss is a symptom of this chronic condition, your pain doctor will want to bring blood flow and life back into the affected areas of your body.
 One of the best ways to do this is through exercise and physical therapy.